calkit/calkit/docs/tutorials/notebook-pipeline.md

 since the important ones will be produced as part of the pipeline and cached with DVC.

-##
+New let's work through an example.

-First, let's write a cell to fetch a dataset, and let's assume this is expensive, maybe because we had to fetch it from a database.
+First, we'll write a cell to fetch a dataset, and let's assume this is expensive, maybe because we had to fetch it from a database.
 To simulate that expense we'll use a call to `time.sleep`.